burkhard154/makestudio/README.md

 Another outstanding feature are the **process control structures like if, while or loop**.
 With these control commands it is possible to create more flexible build, compile and installation sequences.

-## Current limitation

-- The pascal scripting plugin will produce an exception ("could not call proc") when executing a script using variants (see <https://github.com/remobjects/pascalscript/issues/232>)

 ## Download

 Latest binary setup can be downloaded [here](https://github.com/burkhard154/makestudio/releases)